 Once you’ve asked yourself the above questions and aren’t satisfied with your answers, try to think about other business ideas you might proceed with.
 Here are some guides that can help:

-- IdeationHow to Simplify Your Business IdeasCeline Roque
+- IdeationHow to Simplify Your Business IdeasCeline (CX) Roque

-- Creativity7 Business Ideas to Make Money in The Creative EconomyCeline Roque
+- Creativity7 Business Ideas to Make Money in the Creative EconomyCeline (CX) Roque

 Otherwise, if you find that your business idea is addressing a painful problem for your customers and presents a good solution, then take the next steps.
 It’s time to figure out how well you can execute on a side business.